 We have acted as counsel to Simon Property Group, Inc., a Delaware corporation ("SPG"), and SPG Realty Consultants, Inc., a Delaware corporation ("SRC" and together with SPG, the "Companies"), in connection with the registration under the Securities Act of 1933, as amended, (the "Act"), pursuant to the Registration Statement on Form S-3 (File Nos.
-333-86086 and 333-86086-01) of the Companies (the "Registration Statement") filed with the Securities and Exchange Commission (the "Commission"), relating to the paired shares of common stock, par value \$.0001 per share, of the Companies (the "Shares") to be sold from time to time by the selling stockholders described therein.
+333-68938 and 333-68938-01) of the Companies (the "Registration Statement") filed with the Securities and Exchange Commission (the "Commission").
 All capitalized terms used herein have the meanings set forth in the Registration Statement.

 We have examined the Registration Statement, the Certificates of Incorporation and By-Laws of the Companies, minutes of the proceedings of the Companies' Boards of Directors authorizing the issuance of the Shares, and such other documents as we have considered necessary.
 We have also examined Certificates of Secretary of the Companies dated the date hereof (the "Certificates").
 In such examination, we have assumed, without independent investigation, the genuineness of all signatures, the legal capacity of all individuals who have executed any of the aforesaid documents, the authenticity of all documents submitted to us as originals, the conformity with originals of all documents submitted to us as copies (and the authenticity of the originals of such copies), and that all public records reviewed are accurate and complete.
-As to factual matters, we have relied on the certifications, statements or representations of the Companies (including the Certificates) and have not independently verified the matters stated therein.
+As to factual matters, we have relied on the certifications, statements or representations of officers of the Companies (including the Certificates), public officials and others, and have not independently verified the matters stated therein.